lost-tty/lattice/docs/architecture.md

 Future:
 - Capability-based permissions: Explore finer-grained write access (e.g., per-key or per-prefix permissions) via capabilities.
 Exact mechanism TBD.

+### Zero-Knowledge of Peer Authorization (ACLs)

+**The Issue:** The code verifies who signed an entry, but not if they are allowed to write to that specific store.

+**Attack Vector:** If I know your store UUID, I can connect to you, generate a random Ed25519 keypair, and start syncing validly signed entries into your store.
+Your node will accept them because the signature matches the public key provided in the entry.

+**Remediation:** You need an Access Control List (ACL) layer in `SigChainManager` or `StoreActor` that rejects entries signed by unknown authors unless they are explicitly invited.

+### Denial of Service (DoS) via Gossip

+**The Issue:** GossipManager accepts messages from any active peer.

+**Attack Vector:** A malicious peer can flood the gossip network with SyncState updates or junk entries.
+While lattice-core limits entry size (MAX_ENTRY_SIZE = 16MB), high-frequency small messages can still exhaust CPU (signature verification) or bandwidth.

+**Remediation:** Implement rate limiting in GossipManager and drop messages from peers who send invalid data repeatedly.

 ### Peer Authorization During Replay